 Although most newspapers reported that she was found near Mill Road and Halsey Manor (blue circle), this is inaccurate.
 In reality, the Long Island serial killer dumped her torso much further in (red circle).

 In this comparison image, we've matched a crime scene photograph of the site with a satellite image from 2001.
 We also highlighted certain points by adding color-coded dots.

-Note that the southbound pathway is not visible in modern-day aerial images.
+Note that the southbound trail is not visible in modern-day aerial images.
 It is likely that the path has become overgrown or obscured by trees.

 Coordinates: 40.881435, -72.791769

-This location belongs to the following categories.Crime ScenesSerial KillersLong Island serial killer locations
+This location belongs to the following categories:Crime ScenesSerial KillersLong Island Serial Killer LocationsUnsolved Cases

 Other locations that are relatively close to this place.

 Crime Location in Manorville, New York, United States